|1. Believers 2. Religion 3. Atheists 4. Science (Photo credit: Wikipedia)|

 As I have been doing in this series, I will try to give Christians the benefit of the doubt by addressing what I think they might have meant in addition to what they actually said.
 In other words, I try to address both the literal meaning of their statements and the inferred intent behind them.
 In this case, I suspect their statement is intended not as a claim about the incidence of homosexuality among atheists but as an insult.
 You see, for these bigoted Christians, "gay" is generally the worst insult they can imagine.
 This is the same brand of intolerance that led their parents and grandparents to hold sexist and racist views.
 There is nothing more I can say in response to this generic sort of insult that I have not already addressed in previous posts in this series.

 Misconception 10: Atheists want to destroy/limit religion.

-If we add the word "some" in front of this statement, it is no longer a misconception (at least for some atheists).
+If we add the word "some" in front of this statement, it is no longer a misconception.
+Some atheists do want to destroy and/or limit religion.
 Based on my experience interacting with many different kinds of atheists and at the risk of great oversimplification, I think most atheists can be categorized into 3 groups (for the purpose of this issue).

 Group A is composed of atheists who would like to see greater separation between politics/government and religion.
 They have no desire to abolish or even limit religion; they simply want the government to honor the principles on which America was founded.
 They believe that Bush's faith-based initiatives clearly violate the establishment clause and would like to see this recognized.
 They are not interested in any new limitations on religion and simply want those with existing precedent to be enforced.
 This group is generally quite friendly to religion, and many celebrate religious holidays and even attend church periodically; it is the blending of religion and government/politics of which they disapprove and not religion per se.
 Although they are atheists, they generally do not see anything wrong with moderate religion.